 Year 3 &4

-Lateness is a matter of extreme importance to your child's education.
-A child arriving after 8:50am is missing lesson time that is used for important administration and for learning, often for phonics and numeracy practice that many children require daily support for.
+Lateness is an extremely important matter.
+A child arriving after 8.50am is missing lesson time that is used for administration and learning - often for phonics and numeracy practice that many children require daily support for.
 A child arriving after 9am is missing the start of their first full lesson activity.
-A child arriving at 9:05am is formally marked late.
-That child will have missed over 15 minutes of their lesson time and might miss daily practise in vital basic skills.
+A child arriving at 9.05am is formally marked late.
+That child will have missed more than 15 minutes of their lesson time and might miss daily practise in vital basic skills.

 Regular school attendance Information for parents and carers

-Did you know?
-Research shows that in Brighton and Hove, higher student attendance at school is associated, on average, with higher student achievement.
+Research shows that, in Brighton and Hove, higher student attendance at school is associated, on average, with higher student achievement.

 Why is regular attendance at school important?

-Regular school attendance will mean that your child has a better chance in life.
+Regular school attendance means that your child has a better chance in life.
 Your child will achieve better when they go to school all day, every school day.

 They learn better.
 They make friends.
 They are happier.
 They have a brighter future.

 Why must I send my child to school?

 Under law, you must make sure your child of school age is enrolled and attends school all day, every school day unless they have an acceptable reason.
 Illness, doing work experience or competing in a school sporting event are acceptable reasons for being absent from school.
 The Headteacher decides if the reason given for your child’s absence is acceptable.